-A poem, too beautiful for minds to hold;
+A poem of you, too beautiful to hold,

 For then the essence of first wonder bold

-What shame then to so damn a beauty rare
+What shame to so debase a beauty rare,

 To simply have it hence at beck and call

 And drag it forth from rote in stale compare,

 To court dull ears that gods could not enthrall.

 Let those sweet words remain on parchment brown

 Perchance to catch an eye yet rondel blind,